Joseph Burke (botanist): 1842

 Burke kept a journal detailing his travels, from which excerpts were published by William Jackson Hooker in the London Journal of Botany in 1846.
 Most of the expedition's botanising was by Zeyher, as Burke's interest lay primarily in mammals.
 Nevertheless, Burke did maintain a personal collection of plants, yielding many unrecorded species.
 Hooker named the monotypic African genus Burkea after him, while he was also commemorated in the species' names Acacia burkei, Elephantorrhiza burkei, Hoodia burkei, and Drosera burkeana.
 His plant specimens are in the herbarium of Kew Gardens.

-Burke got married in England in December 1842 and later settled in the United States.
+Burke got married in December 1842 after his return to Britain and later settled in the United States.
 He subsequently went on a joint expedition with collectors from Kew to Hudson Bay and California, settled 180 acres in Cass County, Missouri, successfully participated in the California Gold Rush on 1849, and served as a First Lieutenant in the Union Army during the United States Civil War (even as family members served in the Confederate Army).

-Joseph was born May 13, 1812 in Bristol, England, and died at age 60 in Cass County, Harrisonville, MO, USA, on January 23, 1873.
-He was married to Elizabeth Walker, from Ormskirk, England, and had 3 children in England and 6 children in the USA.
-Elizabeth died at age 92 on March 15, 1913, in Harrisonville, MO.
+Joseph was born May 13, 1812, in Bristol, England, and died at age 60 in Cass County, Harrisonville, MO, US, on January 23, 1873.
+He was married to Elizabeth Walker, from Ormskirk, Lancashire, and had 3 children in the UK and 6 children in the USA.
+Elizabeth died at age 92 on March 15, 1913, also in Harrisonville.